rahul-verma/swayam/docs/README.md

 ### Condition

 - Basic condition
-- Condition kallable has access to Condition object, for which a Store can be set.
+- Condition callable has access to Condition object, for which a Store can be set.

 ### Snippet